 Yes.
 Everyone in the car (dads and kids) will have their temperature checked and symptoms screened before being admitted into Camp.
-If anyone in the car answers "yes" to any of the prescreening questions or has a temperature of 100.4 or greater, no one in the car will be admitted to camp.
+If anyone who answers "yes" to any of the prescreening questions or has a temperature of 100.4 or greater, the entire car will not be admitted to camp.

 Can we carpool?

 If you choose to carpool, know that if anyone in the car does not pass the pre-screening assessment and questionnaire and cannot verbally confirm the 14-day pre-Camp temperature check, the entire car, including all participants, will not be admitted to camp.
 Please keep this in mind when deciding to carpool.